-- Can the level of need identified be met: - In or by the school or by accessing universal services/ undertaking a level 2 or 3 CAF/TAF without referral to Children's Social Care or other targeted services - By working with the child, parents and colleagues? - What resources are available to me / the school and what are their limitations? - Is the level of need such that a referral needs to be made to Children's Social Care which requests that an assessment of need be undertaken?
-(Level 4 on the Continumm of Need (CoN)) - Is the level and/or likelihood of risk such that a child protection referral needs to be made (i.e. a child is suffering or is likely to suffer significant harm?
-(Level 4 on the CoN) - What information is available to me: Child, Parents, Family & Environment? - What information is inaccessible and, potentially, how significant might this be? - Who do I/don't I need to speak to now and what do they need to know? - Where can I access appropriate advice and/or support?
+- Am I dealing with 'risk' or 'need'?
+(By definition, a child at risk is also a child in need.
+However, what is the priority / level and immediacy of risk / need?) - Can the level of need identified be met in or by the school or by accessing universal services/undertaking a level 2 CAF/TAF without referral to Children's Social Care - By working with the child, parents and colleagues? - What resources are available to me / the school and what are their limitations? - Is the level of need such that a referral needs to be made to Children's Social Care which requests that an assessment of need be undertaken?
+(Level 3 on the Continuum of Need (CoN)) - Is the level and/or likelihood of risk such that a child protection referral needs to be made (i.e. a child is suffering or is likely to suffer significant harm?
+(Level 4 on the CoN) - What information is available to me: Child, Parents, Family and Environment? - What information is inaccessible and, potentially, how significant might this be? - Who do/don't I need to speak to now and what do they need to know? - Where can I access appropriate advice and/or support?
 (Safeguarding in Education Team 01772 531196) - If I am not going to refer, then what action am I going to take? (e.g. CAF, time-limited monitoring plan, discussion with parents or other professionals, recording etc)

-2. Feedback to Staff Who Report Concerns to the Designated Safeguarding Lead
+Feedback to Staff Who Report Concerns to the Designated Safeguarding Lead